kevinmirc/startupbus-guide/README.md

 - Commit and push to master on GitHub (docs director must be commited to git).
 - Hosted on github pages.

+### Deployments

+TODO
+- Minify.
+- Import (minified) css and js dependencies.
+Insead of importing via CDN.
+- API Cache on proxy server (maybe like 1 min cache)
+- Use hash in entry point file name (docs/build-[hash].js.map) to prevent browser caching on new deploymets

 ### Updating for Next Year

 - Duplicate the Airtable instance.